 Pohl (right), 28, has been working as a ceramists for 3 years at the pottery workshop.
 A big congrats to Pohl who has recently married to Sohm who he met at the workshop!
 He's excited about the future where he hopes to welcome a little one in the near future.
 He's one of the talented makers behind our ikebana stack vase.

 Ah Ya, 24, has been working as a ceramists for 6 years.
 During this time he has excelled in the hand-building technique and is the maker responsible for our little ceramic hands.
 The first hand took him half a day to perfect.
 With his wage, he's able to support mother and save for his future home.

 Phea, 27, has been working as a ceramists for 6 years.
 Like Sieng, Phea previously worked in construction where she use to earn $2.50 per day as well as helping out at her parent's farm.
 She describes working at the pottery workshop as a lot of fun, "working on the farm was lonely but now I see my friends everyday".
 During the 6 years at the pottery workshop, she had excelled in the traditional hand building slab technique.
 She's the talented maker behind our little jewellery boxes (pictured in Phea's hand) which comes compliment with every fine jewellery purchase.

 Pu Eiw has been a jeweller for over 20 years.
 “I love my job because I work for myself.
 I have flexible working hours which allows me to pick up my children from school everyday”.
 Working with recycled gold, he's the talented jeweller behind all of our jewellery pieces.

 Vanna, a skilled lapidarist (precious gemstone cutter) is a serious man with serious skills.
 With over 20 years of experience, he’s a sought after lapidary teacher.
-We use natural precious gemstones only found in Cambodia which he expertly cuts into the tiniest faceted gems for our rings and earrings.
+We use natural precious gemstones only found in Cambodia which he expertly cuts into the tiniest faceted gems for our fine jewellery.